 “Ice cream?!”
 Tart literally snapped upwards, pushing himself up with his arm.
-If he had a tail and a ear right now, it would’ve been wagging.
+If he had a tail and an ear right now, it would’ve been wagging.

 “Yes, I have some ice that I brought with me.”
-Moca handed him the ice pick and pail, he then took out a large amount of ice that he had in both of his hand.
-I could feel the sudden weight from my back, because it wasn’t just a small handful, but the size of a boulder.
+Moca handed him the ice pick and pail, he then took out a large amount of ice in both of his hands.
+I could feel the sudden weight from my back because it wasn’t just a small handful, but the size of a boulder.

-Moca got up, he held the ice in both hands.
-Then I started to hear something crack, at first slow then eventually speeding up.
-With a powerful clasps of his hand, he broke the ice cleanly into many pieces.
-Any tumbling ice, he snapped out his sticky web or kicking the pail that was in Tart hands to catch the flying ice.
+Moca got up; he held the ice in both hands.
+Then I started to hear something crack, at first slow, then eventually speeding up.
+With a powerful clasp of his hand, he broke the ice cleanly into many pieces.
+Any tumbling ice, he snapped out his sticky web or kicked the pail that was in Tart hands to catch the flying ice.

-The way he moved was way to perfect that Stryd jaws dropped in complete disbelief.
-Even I, who was peeking over my shoulders a couple of time was amazed.
+The way he moved was a way to perfect that Stryd jaws dropped in complete disbelief.
+Even I, who was peeking over my shoulders a couple of times, was amazed.
 The only words were incredible.

 “Impossible.”
 Stryd worded as he watched, unable to say anything else but that one word.

-Moca finished collecting and handing it to Tart who whipped up a miraculous ice cream in the middle of to the desert.
-I was surprised that it didn’t melt right there and then, but it kept it shape in the bowl that Moca fished out.
-Everyone got a hand full size bowl, while mine was the whole bucket.
-There wasn’t just one, but over twenty that Tart had made.
+Moca finished collecting and handing it to Tart, who whipped up a miraculous ice cream in the middle of the desert.
+I was surprised that it didn’t melt right there and then, but it kept its shape in the bowl that Moca fished out.
+Everyone got a full-size hand bowl, while mine was the whole bucket.
+There wasn’t just one, but over twenty that Start had made.

 “Young mistress, how would you like to eat this?”
 Moca asked, he stepped over towards my head.

-I had to crane my head to get a good look of the ice cream.
-It wasn’t on a popsicle stick, but reminded me when they were in a tupperware, but this time in a bowl.
+I had to crane my head to get a good look at the ice cream.
+It wasn’t on a popsicle stick but reminded me when they were in a Tupperware, but this time in a bowl.
 There wasn’t a spoon, because there was no need for it.
 With my dragon claws, I reached over to take it from him with just one hand.
-It was small even in my own palm, but I didn’t care.
+It was small, even in my own palm, but I didn’t care.
 The thought of eating ice cream made me excited.

 “You’re welcome!”
-Tart slurped up the ice cream, he let out a yell that told all of us that he had a brain freeze.
+Tart slurped up the ice cream, he let out a yell that told us that he had a brain freeze.

 I couldn’t help but chuckle as I used my tongue to take small slurps.
-It took about twenty licks for it to dissappear, but right after Moca appeared on my arm, putting more in my bowl.
-Seeing him balancing without falling was quite an achievement that a couple of times when he wavered, I thought that he was going to fall.
+It took about twenty licks for it to disappear, but right after, Moca appeared on my arm, putting more in my bowl.
+Seeing him balancing without falling was quite an achievement that a couple of times when he wavered, I thought he would fall.